 One of my least favorite aspects of being a land investor is also one of the most important.

-With a lot of effort, I've been able to understand and grasp how it works and what needs to be done (because this isn't something you can just ignore), but it's definitely NOT where I feel “at home”.
+With a lot of effort, I've been able to grasp how it works and what needs to be done (because this isn't something you can just ignore), but it's NOT where I feel “at home.”

-Luckily for me, I'm married to a CPA, and she is far more qualified to handle the books for my business activities.
-I often wonder though… what if I hadn't been fortunate enough to marry her?
+Luckily, I'm married to a CPA, and she is far more qualified to handle the books for my business activities.
+I often wonder, though… what if I hadn't been fortunate enough to marry her?
 Most people don't find themselves miraculously married to an accountant… what on earth do they do??

 I recently had the opportunity to review a course from Scott Todd called Accounting For Land Investors.